Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 SPRING HILL ENERGY GRANT PROJECTS:

 1.)
 Energy efficiency upgrades to City Hall include retrofitting the existing thermostats with seven-day, multi-time setting thermostats and replacing existing light switches with passive infrared occupancy sensors.
-The thermostats and sensors will optimize conditions when occupants are present and reduce operating costs during non-work hours.
-The city also will install a single-room, ductless, split-system HVAC unit in the electronics room.
+The thermostats and sensors optimize conditions when occupants are present and reduce operating costs during non-work hours.
+The city also installed a single-room, ductless, split-system HVAC unit in the electronics room.

 2.)
-The Spring Hill Water Treatment Plant will retrofit 33 metal-halide, 400-watt ceiling fixtures with LED high bay lights.
+The Spring Hill Water Treatment Plant retrofitted 33 metal-halide, 400-watt ceiling fixtures with LED high bay lights.
 Since these lights operate 24-7, the upgrades not only will save energy, but will significantly reduce the need for constant maintenance.
-The current lights last only 6-8 months and the new lights will last 8-10 years.
+The old lights would generally last only 6-8 months, while the new lights will last 8-10 years.

 3.)
-The Spring Hill Public Library will install an automated Energy Management System for HVAC efficiency improvements.
-The system will monitor daily energy usage and HVAC operation and automatically report any issues to designated personnel.
-Lighting in the library also will be upgraded, replacing about a dozen 175-watt metal halide bulbs with 42-watt LED bulbs.
-Beyond reducing energy and operational expenses, the upgrades also will provide a better experience for library users.
+The Spring Hill Public Library installed an automated Energy Management System for HVAC efficiency improvements.
+The system monitors daily energy usage and HVAC operation and automatically reports any issues to designated personnel.
+Lighting in the library also was upgraded, replacing about a dozen 175-watt metal halide bulbs with 42-watt LED bulbs.
+Beyond reducing energy and operational expenses, the upgrades provide a better experience for library users.